DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-19.md

 Yahweh said to him, "Go, return on your way to the wilderness of Damascus.
 When you arrive, anoint Hazael to be king over Syria.

 ###### v16
-Anoint Jehu the son of Nimshi to be king over Israel; and anoint Elisha the son of Shaphat of Abel Meholah to be prophet in your place.
+Anoint Jehu[^2] the son of Nimshi to be king over Israel; and anoint Elisha the son of Shaphat of Abel Meholah to be prophet in your place.

 ###### v17
 He who escapes from the sword of Hazael, Jehu will kill; and he who escapes from the sword of Jehu, Elisha will kill.

 ###### v18
 Yet I reserved seven thousand in Israel, all the knees of which have not bowed to Baal, and every mouth which has not kissed him."
+### The anointing of Elisha
 ###### v19
 So he departed from there, and found Elisha the son of Shaphat, who was plowing with twelve yoke of oxen before him, and he with the twelfth.
 Elijah went over to him, and put his mantle on him.

 ###### v20
 Elisha left the oxen, and ran after Elijah, and said, "Let me please kiss my father and my mother, and then I will follow you."
-He said to him, "Go back again; for what have I done to you?"
+He said to him, "Go back again; for what have I done to you?"[^3]

 ###### v21
 He returned from following him, and took the yoke of oxen, and killed them, and boiled their meat with the instruments of the oxen, and gave to the people, and they ate.
 Then he arose, and went after Elijah, and served him.